Chirag-GH/data-warehouse-analytics-pipeline/README.md

 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ---

 ## Project Overview

-This project involves:
+This project includes both **data engineering** and **data analytics** components:

-1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
+1. **Data Architecture**
+Designing a scalable data warehouse using Medallion Architecture.

+2. **ETL Pipelines**
-2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+Extracting, transforming, and loading data from source systems into the warehouse.

+3. **Data Modeling**
-3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+Developing fact and dimension tables optimized for analytical queries.

-4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.
+4. **Analytics & Reporting**

-This repository is an excellent resource for professionals and students looking to showcase expertise in:
-- SQL Development
-- Data Architect
-- Data Engineering
-- ETL Pipeline Developer
-- Data Modeling
-- Data Analytics
+Developing SQL queries to generate insights such as:

+   * Customer segmentation
+   * Product performance metrics
+   * Revenue and sales trend analysis

+5. **Reporting & Insights**
+Enabling data-driven decision-making through structured and query-optimized datasets.

 ---